davidvoler/polyglots/TASKS.md

 - [Implemented] gen_course will return a course structure (use Models) and the printing of the course for review will happen in the test_local.py
 - [Implemented] Finally implement an API endpoint (router) for course generation

+### Course Generate UI

+- [Implemented] In the flutter editor add the code logic to generate a course - Use the new endpoint

 #### Word Selection